RenatoAscencio/zender-wa/README.md

     `docker exec -it zender-wa-app bash`
 3.  **Run the Installer:** Inside the console, run the installation command.
     `install-wa`
 4. The script will guide you to enter your keys, and the service will start.
+For manual configuration, you can also create a `.env` file from the `.env.example` template before running the installer.

 ---